 5 Steps to get started budgeting as a couple

 Figuring out how to budget can seem confusing in itself since there are so many ways to approach it.
 Keep in mind that it can be a fun and positive challenge you take on with your partner.
 It comes down to six basic steps:

 1. List all of your combined income sources and amounts

-To begin creating your budget, list out all of the expected income that will be received between you and your spouse during the time period that you’re budgeting for.
+To begin creating your budget, list out all of the expected income that you and your spouse will receive during the time period that you’re budgeting for.
 Again, this could be a week, two weeks, or even a month.

 Income can come from more than just your 9-to-5 salary.
 Don’t forget to include income sources like:

 Once you’ve created a list of all of your combined income sources, list out how much you expect to receive from each one.
 Add these numbers together to get a total of how much income will be coming into the household to cover expenses for that budget.

 List this number at the top of your budget and remember that your expenses should NOT exceed it.

 2. List out all of your joint household expenses

 After calculating your total income, list your expected expenses in one column.
 There are some expenses that don’t change from month to month.